Responsible emitters of facilities that exceed or expect to exceed their baselines must manage their excess emissions.

 • meets the lower threshold of the relevant cost impact metric.

+Applications need to include an independent audit report.
 Learn about the application requirements for responsible emitters in our trade-exposed baseline-adjusted determination application guideline.

 Complete the TEBA application in Online Services.